-IC 434 (Flame Nebula) - HII Ionized region
+IC 434 (Flame Nebula) - HII Ionized region in Orion

 IC 434 is a HII Ionized region in the Orion constellation.
 IC 434 is situated close to the celestial equator and, as such, it is at least partly visible from both hemispheres in certain times of the year.